lmandl/separable-PI-DeepONet/README.md

 ## Open Questions
 * stacked vs. unstacked DeepONets?
   * stacked DeepONets best according to https://www.sciencedirect.com/science/article/pii/S0045782522001207
+    > "Four slightly different versions of DeepONet have been developed in Ref.
+[18], but in this study we use the stacked DeepONet with bias, which exhibits the best performance in practice among all our versions of DeepONet."
   * unstacked DeepONets best according to https://arxiv.org/abs/1910.03193
+    > "Compared to stacked DeepONets, although unstacked DeepONets have larger training error, the test error is smaller, due to the smaller generalization error.
+Therefore, unstacked DeepONets with bias achieve the best performance.
+In addition, unstacked DeepONets have fewer number of parameters than stacked DeepONets, and thus can be trained faster using much less memory."
 * Which strategy for multiple ($n$) outputs?
   * n independent DeepONets
   * split branch and trunk in n groups